-STEM Education, a term initiated by the National Science Foundation, is an educational approach which focuses on one or more of the four disciplines of science, technology, engineering, and math.
-In an era when technical and scientific skills are increasingly important in the work force, exposing children to STEM learning in the early years is key.
+STEM Education, a term initiated by the National Science Foundation, is an educational approach that focuses on one or more of the four disciplines of science, technology, engineering, and math.

 STEM for Infants and Toddlers

-Young children are naturally curious about their world, so give them plenty of opportunities to explore and to learn through play.
-With close supervision, offer real objects like an apple or a squash, a shiny water bottle or textured paper, which are much more interesting to the littlest learners than plastic toys and materials.
+Infants are naturally curious about their world, so give them plenty of opportunities to explore and learn through play.
+With close supervision, offer real objects like an apple or a squash, a shiny water bottle, or textured paper, which are much more interesting to the littlest learners than plastic toys and materials.

 STEM Activities for Preschoolers and School-agers